gsingh93/brodoyouevencode.com/source/_posts/2016-09-21-9447-ctf-2015-search-engine-writeup.md

 };
 ```

 Each word in the sentence has a `word_ptr` that points into the `sentence` pointer, which all words in a sentence share.
-The fact that `word_ptr`.
 When indexing a new sentence, the words are simply added to the front of the linked list, so it acts like a stack.

 Searching for a word involves iterating over this linked list of words, ensuring the sentence string isn't empty, and comparing the word to the target word.
 If we have a match, the sentence is printed and you have the option of deleting the sentence: